shershey/nycbalboa/src/content/thursday-practice.md

 **Cost:** $5–$10 (whatever you want).
 Feel free to look around the room and divide the cost of the space by the number of people and pay that.
 You are welcome to pay more if you feel like it but no pressure.

-**Hosts:** Shawn Hershey & Jen Barnett are the default hosts but we both travel a lot so will find replacements when we travel.
+**Hosts:** Shawn & Jen are the default hosts but we both travel a lot so will find replacements when we travel.
 Let us know if you're interested in hosting.

 ---